If you find this page helpful, please click on the Google +1 button to recommend it to others.

 Large Intestine

-Though not directly part of the digestive tract, the accessory digestive organs play a major role in the digestion process.
-The accessory digestive organs include the salivary glands, pancreas, liver and gallbladder.
+While they are not directly part of the digestive tract, the accessory digestive organs play a major role in digestion.
+They include the salivary glands, pancreas, liver and gallbladder.
+Glands are organs that secrete hormones or chemicals that are important for various body functions.

 Salivary Glands